MicrosoftDocs/cpp-docs/docs/mfc/reference/coleobjectfactory-class.md

  Nonzero if the run-time license is valid; otherwise 0.

 ### Remarks
- The default version calls [GetLicenseKey](#coleobjectfactory__getlicensekey) to get a copy of the control's license string and compares it with the string in `bstrKey`.
+ The default version calls [GetLicenseKey](#getlicensekey) to get a copy of the control's license string and compares it with the string in `bstrKey`.
 If the two strings match, the function returns a nonzero value; otherwise it returns 0.

  You can override this function to provide customized verification of the license.

- The function [VerifyUserLicense](#coleobjectfactory__verifyuserlicense) verifies the design-time license.
+ The function [VerifyUserLicense](#verifyuserlicense) verifies the design-time license.

-##  <a name="coleobjectfactory__verifyuserlicense"></a>  COleObjectFactory::VerifyUserLicense
+##  <a name="verifyuserlicense"></a>  COleObjectFactory::VerifyUserLicense
  Verifies the design-time license for the OLE control.

 ```